 In the hours after taking the drug, MDMA produces significant reductions in mental abilities.
 These changes, particularly those affecting memory, can last for up to a week, and possibly longer in regular users.
-The fact that MDMA markedly impairs information processing emphasizes the potential dangers of performing complex or skilled activities, such as driving a car, while under the influence of this drug2,14.
+The fact that MDMA markedly impairs information processing emphasizes the potential dangers of performing complex or skilled activities, such as driving a car while under the influence of ecstasy.

 The Neurobiology of Ecstasy (MDMA)

 Over the course of a week following moderate use of the drug, many MDMA users report feeling a range of emotions, including anxiety, restlessness, irritability, and sadness that in some individuals can be as severe as true clinical depression.
 Similarly, elevated anxiety, impulsiveness, and aggression, as well as sleep disturbances, lack of appetite, and reduced interest in and pleasure from sex have been observed in regular MDMA users.Some of these disturbances may not be directly attributable to MDMA, but may be related to some of the other drugs often used in combination with MDMA, such as cocaine or marijuana, or to adulterants commonly found in MDMA tablets.

 • An exaggerated feeling of great happiness or well being “euphoria”

 • A heightened or altered sense of sight, sound and taste